scaleway/scaleway-cli/docs/commands/block.md

 ## A Block Storage snapshot is a read-only picture of a Block volume, taken at a specific time

+You can then revert your data to the previous snapshot.
+You can also create a new read/write Block volume from a previous snapshot.

 ### Create a snapshot of a volume